sfraney/recipe-book/content/recipes/polenta-asparagus-barley-bake.md

 ---
-title = "Layered Polenta with Asparagus & Barley Filling"
+title: "Layered Polenta with Asparagus & Barley Filling"
 summary: "Use some ingredients with ChatGPT"
 date: 2026-02-16T17:57:52+00:00
 draft: false